-Further details, including the relevant forms, are available at Academic Reviews and Appeals
+Further details, including the relevant forms, are available at Academic Reviews and Appeals.

-Appeals Against Withdrawals For Non-Attendance
+Appeals Against Withdrawals For Student Non-Attendance

-Information about appealing against withdrawals for non-attendance, including forms and the relevant extract from the regulations are available at Appeals Against Withdrawals for Non-Attendance.
+Information about appealing against withdrawals for student non-attendance, including forms and the relevant extract from the regulations are available at Appeals Against Withdrawals for Non-Attendance.

 Academic Offences are taken very seriously by the University, and may lead to significant penalties.
-Information on what constitutes an academic offence, and the consequences of committing an academic offence may be found at Academic Offences
+Information on what constitutes an academic offence, and the consequences of committing an academic offence may be found at Academic Offences.

-In addition to the standard University Regulations, all postgraduate research students are also subject to the University’s Code of Practice on Misconduct in Research – for full details see the Graduate School’s Research Degrees Handbook.
+In addition to the standard University Regulations, all postgraduate research students are also subject to the University’s Code of Practice on Misconduct in Research.
+For full details see the Graduate School’s Research Degrees Handbook.

 - the provision and delivery of academic programmes and related services;